electron/electron/docs/api/browser-window.md

 ## Showing window gracefully

 When loading a page in the window directly, users may see the page load incrementally, which is not a good experience for a native app.
-To make the window display without visual flash, there are two solutions for different situations.
+To make the window display without a visual flash, there are two solutions for different situations.

-## Using `ready-to-show` event
+### Using `ready-to-show` event

 While loading the page, the `ready-to-show` event will be emitted when the renderer process has rendered the page for the first time if the window has not been shown yet.
 Showing